Herbs In The Kitchen – How To Use Aromatic Herbs

 Salt is one of the oldest preservatives and is, of course, ideal for preserving fresh herbs.
-Also here are no limits to the taste, combine the herbs as you like.
-The herbs are chopped small and mixed with the salt, you can store it for a year.
+Also, there are no limits to the taste; combine the herbs as you like.
+The herbs are chopped small and mixed with salt; you can store them for a year.

 Herbs: Dried or fresh – what is better?:

-You can store dried herbs a long time, they have a clear advantage over fresh herbs.
-You should note, however, that over time the flavor also the aroma of the herbs will be lost.
+You can store dried herbs for a long time; they have a clear advantage over fresh herbs.
+However, you should note that over time, the flavor and the aroma of the herbs will be lost.
 Therefore, dried herbs should be stored always airtight.
 Fresh herbs offer more aroma.
 Frozen herbs are an alternative.
 Because the fine herb leaves are very sensitive, they are not looking nice in fresh salads.
 Therefore using them better for cooking or for herb butter.

 Also, read >INFOGRAPHIC: COOKING WITH HERBS